 Which supermarket has the best euro rate?

-The euro rate offered supermarkets can vary significantly.
+The euro rate offered by supermarkets can vary significantly.
 Some supermarkets may offer a better rate than others, so it is important to compare rates before exchanging currency.
 Supermarkets typically offer a more competitive rate than banks or bureaux de change, making them a good option for those looking to get the best value for their money.
 When comparing euro rates, it is also important to consider any fees or charges that may apply.

 Tesco and Sainsbury’s are currently offering the best euro rates, with both retailers offering a rate of 1.18 euros to the pound.
 This means that for every pound Sterling you exchange, you will receive 1.18 euros.
 Asda and Morrisons are both offering a slightly lower rate of 1.17 euros to the pound.
 However, all four supermarkets are offer a competitive rate and are a good option for those looking to exchange currency.